kubestash/docs/docs/support.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).
 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeStash).

-If you have found a bug with Stash or want to request for new features, please [file an issue](https://github.com/kubestash/project/issues/new).
+If you have found a bug with KubeStash or want to request for new features, please [file an issue](https://github.com/kubestash/project/issues/new).